HACManchester/Health-And-Safety-Rules/HSPolicy.md

 This policy helps guide people away from practices that are known to cause injury.
 Hackspace members, guests, and other space users must follow this policy.

-Those who do not follow this policy way may be warned, asked to leave, or banned.
+Those who do not follow this policy may be warned, asked to leave, or banned.

 ## Principles